Table of Contents

 Logistics is primarily an unorganised sector with many small players in the market.
 The pandemic and the global shutdown moreover caused all logistics companies to revisit their strategies and find smart, technology enabled solutions to fast-track logistics delivery services.

-Closing thoughts: The way ahead for logistics services
+The way ahead for Indian logistics

 - Shortage of skilled resources: Even though the logistics sector employs almost 22 million people, they are either unskilled or under-skilled.
-This often leads to inefficient materials and equipment handling, damage, and delays, the losses of which have to be borne by the MSMEs.
+This often leads to inefficient materials and equipment handling, shipping damage, and delays, the losses of which have to be borne by the MSMEs.
 Today there are skill development courses available and training centres (especially for drivers) that are being set up, to tackle the challenge of unskilled labour.

-- High cost of transportation: Rise in fuel prices, warehousing, manpower, vehicle maintenance, poor road conditions, weather conditions, multiple taxes and duties, collectively contribute to rising costs – a burden MSMEs often struggle to bear.
+- High cost of transportation: Rise in fuel prices, warehousing, manpower, vehicle maintenance, poor road conditions, weather conditions, multiple taxes and duties, collectively contribute to rising transportation costs – a burden MSMEs often struggle to bear.
 This naturally makes them work with local logistics providers, who often lack the expertise and network, resulting in delays, returns, and losses.

 - Reliance on manual data: Supply chain and logistics is a complex process, with multiple touch points, each with its own documentation needs.
 Manual data entry leaves little room for real-time visibility on routes, pick-up and delivery services timeline, roadblocks, etc. leading to poor forecasting and planning.